jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 Kubernetes has a built-in firewall which you configure through YAML documents called [NetworkPolices](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
 These can have rules not just based on IPs or CIDR blocks/ranges - but based on Kubernetes Namespaces and Labels.
 This is much more dynamic and easier to manage!

 It is not enabled out-of-the-box on many Kubernetes distributions/offerings including EKS.
-For EKS, you need to choose a NetworkPolicy Provider - the common ones being [Calico](https://www.tigera.io/project-calico/) and [Cilium](https://cilium.io/).
-AWS provides [documentation for installing Calico](https://docs.aws.amazon.com/eks/latest/userguide/calico.html) so that is the one we'll use.
-It has been pre-installed on your clusters.
-These providers basically configure a local firewall on each and every Kubernetes Node - and update them across all the Nodes to enforce the NetworkPolicies as required.
+For EKS, you need to [set a configuration option on their CNI cluster Add-on](https://docs.aws.amazon.com/eks/latest/userguide/cni-network-policy.html) (which we've done for you here today).
+These CNI providers basically configure a local firewall on each and every Kubernetes Node - and update them continually across all the Nodes to enforce the NetworkPolicies as required.

-Even after installing a provider every Pod can talk to every other Pod by default.
-So you need to implement policies to restrict that traffic - with the most secure option being to flip to a default-deny and then specifically allow everything that is required.
+Even after installing/configuring a CNI to be able to enforce NetworkPolicies there aren't any by default - so every Pod can talk to every other Pod by default.
+So, you need to implement policies to restrict that traffic - with the most secure option being to flip to a default-deny and then specifically allow *everything* that is required.
 This can be a bit daunting adding them to existing environments as you'll worry that they make break things.
 This is where Sysdig can help.

 ### Using Sysdig to discover your traffic and generate NetworkPolicies

 Sysdig's keeps track of all the network flows and works out the Kubernetes context/labels of everything involved.
 This allows us to show you the traffic we've seen as well as help you generate NetworkPolicies that would allow only that traffic.
 In our UI you can untick things we've seen if you don't want to allow them as well.

 To explore this feature:
-1. Run **./example-curls-networkpolicy.sh** and see how our security-playground Pod can reach hello-server (running in a different Namespace)
+1. Run **./example-curls-networkpolicy.sh** and see how our security-playground Pod can reach hello-server (which is running in a different Kubernetes Namespace)
 1. Open the Sysdig tab in your browser
 1. Go to **Network** on the left
 1. Pick your EKS cluster as well as the Namespace **hello** and the type **Service**